hpi-swa-teaching/live-programming-systems/projects/elm-debugger/analysis.md

 *P. Rein and S. Lehmann and Toni & R. Hirschfeld How Live Are Live Programming Systems?: Benchmarking the Response Times of Live Programming Environments Proceedings of the Programming Experience Workshop (PX/16) 2016, ACM, 2016, 1-8*

 ### Tanimoto's Level of Live Programming
-To which level of liveness do single activities belong, based on the definitions of the 2013 paper and why?
+>To which level of liveness do single activities belong, based on the definitions of the 2013 paper and why?

 The system provides level 4 liveness.
 According to @Tanimoto2013PEL in level 4 liveness "[...] the computer wouldn’t wait but would keep running the program, modifying the behavior as specified by the programmer as soon as changes were made.".
 This is exactly what the Elm debugger does.
 As opposed to liveness level 3 where there is waiting time between a change the programmer made and the corresponding effect.
 The Elm debugger would provide level three liveness if it was not event driven but use polling with a significantly long turn around time.
 Level 5 is also not the level of liveness the system provides because level 5 would include tactical prediction.
 The Elm debugger itself does not predict anything.
 There may be an IDE or text editor in use that tries to predict what the programmer wants to do and gives a selection of options.
 But since the IDE or text editor in use is not part of the Elm debugger by our definition, this does not count as liveness level 5.

->
 *S. L. Tanimoto A perspective on the evolution of live programming Proceedings of the 1st International Workshop on Live Programming, LIVE 2013, 2013, 31-34*

 ### Steady Frame
 >Which activities are designed as steady frames based on the formal definition and how?

+@Hancock2003RTP defines "steady frame" as follows:

+> A steady frame is a way of organizing and representing a system or activity, such that
+>  1. relevant variables can be seen and/or manipulated at specific locations within the scene (the framing part), and
+>  2. these variables are defined and presented so as to be constantly present and constantly meaningful (the steady part).

+The relevant "steady frame" variable in context of the Elm debugger is the message history.
+The message history is stored in the session storage (a specific location within the scene).
+Also, the message history is constantly present, as it persists between the page reloads, and constantly meaningful, because only valid message histories are stored in the session storage.

 *C. M. Hancock Real-Time Programming and the Big Ideas of Computational Literacy Massachusetts Institute of Technology, Massachusetts Institute of Technology, 2003*